 Martin Drury is an independent practitioner and adviser.
 In a career spanning nearly forty years and encompassing practice, project-management and policy-making, he has been Arts Education Officer (Sligo/Leitrim); Artistic Director of TEAM theatre-in-education company; Education Officer at the Arts Council; author of The Dublin Arts Report; Druid Theatre’s script editor; founding Director of The Ark, A Cultural Centre for Children; a theatre director, with 20+ productions to his credit including a period as Associate Director of the Abbey Theatre; and Arts Director, and later Director of Strategic Development, at the Arts Council.
 Martin is also a board member of Music Generation.

-Paul Johnson is Chief Executive of Dance Ireland.
-Appointed in June 2006, Johnson, reporting to a board of directors is responsible for the management of the organisation, including DanceHouse, liaising with funders, programming, fundraising and ensuring that Dance Ireland adheres to its remit and mandate.
+Paul Johnson is the former Chief Executive of Dance Ireland.
+Appointed in June 2006 and until 2020, Johnson, reporting to a board of directors, was responsible for the management of the organisation, including DanceHouse, liaising with funders, programming, fundraising and ensuring that Dance Ireland adheres to its remit and mandate.
 With over 21 years’ experience as a dance artist, Johnson has worked on a range of projects, nationally and internationally.
 Johnson is a director of Dance Resource Base (NI), Janis Claxton Dance (Scotland) and RGH Consulting.
 Johnson holds a BA in Communication Studies and a MA in Communication and Cultural Studies from Dublin City University.

 Assistant Director, Arthur Duignan (non-voting).